 I used for this a quick square of 9, and read the cards in trios: horizontally, vertically, and in an X.

 Of course, as I don’t believe in rigid reading, after the basic formula I always try to quick-step to what music I hear in the cards.

 Be flexible (3♥) in your making agreements (2♦) with view to increase the benefits of your cartomantic practice (3♦).

 The community interested in making money (8♦) will only compromise on doing cartomancy for love (2♥) if it will serve its belly (5♦).

 But love that passes through the stomach can only lead to trouble first (7♣), fallacious ways second (6♠), and only finally to contented fulfilment (10♥).

-So, the clear answer would be this: follow the heart, it has a long history of pulsating, and let the money-fixated folks eat their own shit.
+So, the clear answer would be this: Follow the heart.
+It has a long history of pulsating.
+And let the money-fixated folks eat their own shit.

 The point is then that one must never compromise the old way in the name of a new ‘tradition’, but rather, accommodate it according to what presents itself as a challenge.

 Walk the cartomantic path with the integrity of the heart and you will get to sing its praise among the people who understand the nature of things and the thing itself.

 More cartomantic activities?
 Stay in the loop.